GHOST-Aram/mongoose-models-with-types/README.md

 That's all for the instance methods.
 Let us see what's next on virtual properties.

-## 3. Creating a Model with Virtual Properties.
+## 3. Creating a model with virtual properties.
 The steps involved in adding a virtual property to a schema are nearly similar to adding an instance method.
 The differences exist in the positions of the interfaces in the lists of generics.

 In this section, we will follow the exact same steps we followed when adding instance methods.
-Here we will extend the `Vehicle` model with virtual properties.
-Let us start by defining an interface.
+We will extend the `Vehicle` model with virtual properties.
+Let us start by defining an interface of virtual properties.

 ### a).
-Defining interface for Virtual Properties.
+Defining interface for the virtual properties.
 Similar to adding instance methods to a model, we will first define an interface that contains all the virtual properties that the `vehicleSchema` will implement.

-We will define one virtual property call `long_name`.
+We will define one virtual property called `long_name`.
 Below is the code snippet for the interface:

 ```
 interface VehicleVirtuals{